hyperledger/toc/project-reports/0000-annual-review-template.md

 # Goals

 ## Performance Against Prior Goals
 <mark>_Include information about the goals that you previously set for the project in the last review or since the project proposal has been approved.
 How has the project performed against these goals?
-(We won't penalize you if your goals changed for good reasons.)_
+If your goals changed from your previous annual report, let us know what changed and why.
+If you have not achieved the goals that you set out, that is okay.
+We want to know what you have accomplished and what challenges the project is having in meeting the goals._
 </mark>

 ## Next Year's Goals
 <mark>_What are the goals for the next year of the project?
+The goals should list what you want to achieve, not just what you know you can achieve.
+Feel free to include stretch goals and things that you are looking to explore in the next year.
 For example, are you working on major new features?
-Or are you concentrating on adoption or documentation?_
+Or are you concentrating on adoption, community growth, or documentation?_
 </mark>

 ## Help Required
-<mark>_How can the Hyperledger Foundation help you achieve your upcoming goals?_
+<mark>_How can the Hyperledger Foundation or the TOC help you achieve your upcoming goals?_
 </mark>

 # Project Lifecycle Stage Recommendation